 Behavior Expectations: We will expect that people treat each other courteously in the classroom and in the cars.

-Classroom Attendance: By state law, students are NOT allowed to miss classroom instruction except for good cause as determined by the instructor (may include a death in the family or an injury), and there must be documentation to support this.
+Classroom Attendance: By state law, students are NOT allowed to miss classroom instruction except for good cause as determined by the instructor (may include a death in the family, an injury, illness or Covid symptoms), and there must be documentation to support this.
+We will need a note from a parent explaining the absence.
 No more than four hours (or two classes) of classroom instruction may be missed.
 The class time cannot be made up, but the student will have to make up any quiz or test that was missed and will be given an assignment that is equivalent to the material missed.
 If more than four hours or two classes are missed, the student cannot continue the course and will be documented as "incomplete" on our state paperwork.
 They will have six months to complete drivers ed or will have to take the entire class over.

 Quizzes & Final Exam: Each class will have a minimum of four quizzes and a written final exam.
 The student must get at least an 80% on all tests to pass the class academically.
 If the student has an IEP or any other type of learning disability it may be beneficial to share that with us so that we can address and accommodate for that.
 All information shared with us is strictly confidential.

 Tuition and Refund Policy: The nonrefundable registration deposit is due at the time of registration to secure a spot in the class.
 The tuition balance is due on the first day of class.
 If you need to cancel your registration, please give a minimum one-week notice, and any amount, less the deposit, will be refunded or applied to a future session.
 NO refunds will be given after the 3rd class, as we are no longer able to fill that spot.